SherlockPsy/Life/laws/MASTER_WORLD.md

 ## ARTICLE II — WORLD FACTS

-### II.1 What a World Fact Is
+### II.1 Definition of a World Fact

-A World Fact is a written external condition or event that is **not decision logic**.
+A World Fact is a written external condition or event that:

+- exists independently of any person’s will,
+- does not encode decision logic,
+- does not imply behaviour,
+- does not guarantee outcomes.

 Examples:

-- a rehearsal is delayed,
+- a flight is delayed,
-- a train is cancelled,
-- a phone battery is dead,
 - a storm is approaching,
-- someone is in town.
+- someone has arrived in town,
+- a phone battery is dead.

 World Facts may exist without being perceived.